Christmas might be over for another year, but now is the perfect time to get a jump on saving for next Christmas.

 For more budgeting tips and tricks, read our latest budgeting guide.

-If you’re confident that you will not need to withdraw the money until next December, you may want to think about opening a one-year fixed rate savings account, otherwise known as a fixed-rate bond.
+For example, if you’re confident that you will not need to withdraw the money until next December, you may want to think about opening a regular savings account.

-An easy access savings account may be for you if you want to be able to keep your options open, or want to make sure you can access your savings in an emergency.
+Regular savings accounts can also offer slightly better interest rates than easy access savings accounts.
+However, if you want to be able to keep your options open or make sure you can access your savings in an emergency, an easy access savings account may be the better choice.

-There are a handful of savings ‘clubs’ in the UK designed to help households save for Christmas.
+Another option is a Christmas savings scheme.
+There are a handful of savings “clubs” in the UK designed to help households save for Christmas.

 Well-known Christmas savings clubs like Park Christmas Savings and Variety Christmas Savings Club have said that they take measures to ensure your money is safe.
 But the truth is that if they go out of business, there is no guarantee that you’ll get your money back.